Chandrayee/CarGAN/README.md

 ```
 ## Data
 The model is trained with car trajectories generated using CARLA simulator by Nick Rhinehart.
 The link to the original dataset is given here  **<a href="https://sites.google.com/view/precog">PRECOG CARLA dataset</a>**
 The data is hosted by the author in a publicly shared google drive folder.
 Create a folder called `datasets/town01` in CarGAN directory and download the data in this location.
-To access the data, add it to your Google Drive and then access it directly from google drive on mac or use the **<a hr\
-ef="https://developers.google.com/drive">GDrive API</a>** on a linux machine.
+To access the data, add it to your Google Drive and then access it directly from google drive on mac or use the GDrive API on a linux machine.
 Once downloaded the `town01` folder should have three subfolders `train`, `val` and `test`.

 ## Pretrained Models
 You can download pretrained models by running the script `bash scripts/download_models.sh`.
 This will download the model `gan_test_with_model.pt`.
 You can use the script `scripts/evaluate_model.py` to easily run the pretrained model on the CARLA test dataset.
 The expected results are ade:0.51 and fde:1.28.
 The values are in meters.